dcsil/Achievo/CUJs/competitive_cuj.md

 **User Persona:** Paul Paw
 **Program:** 4th-year undergraduate student, Computer Science
-**Experience Level:** Intermediate tech user; familiar with productivity apps but new to Syllabuddy
+**Experience Level:** Intermediate tech user; familiar with productivity apps (ex.
+Google Calendar) but new to Syllabuddy
 **Context:** At the start of a new semester, Paul wants to extract deadlines from multiple course syllabi to plan workload across weeks.

 **Tools Used:**